Frontline Ltd. (FRO) CEO Robert Macleod on Q1 2020 Results - Earnings Call Transcript

 George Burmann

 Okay.
-Thanks very much and then look forward to your future.
+Thanks very much and look forward to your future.

 Robert Macleod